beeware/briefcase/docs/how-to/contribute-code.rst

 Instead, you should make your changes on a *feature branch*.
 A feature branch has a simple name to identify the change that you've made.
-For example, if you've found a bug in Briefcase's layout algorithm, you might create a feature branch ``fix-windows-signing``.
+For example, if you've found a bug in Briefcase's create package, you might create a feature branch ``fix-create-bug``.
 If your bug relates to a specific issue that has been reported, it's also common to reference that issue number in the branch name (e.g., ``fix-1234``).